ShivaniThadiyan/paas-devops-help-doc/README.md

  ## Known Issues

  In Exercise 3>Task 3>Step 10:For building the docker image, Oprn a bash shell and run the command **sudo su -**.
-You have to run the command **visudo**.Add demouser configuration  in file.Run the **exit** command.After that you have to reset your VM and build the image.
+You have to run the command **visudo**.Add demouser configuration  in file.Run the **exit** command.After that you have to restart your VM and build the image.

 ## Notes to Instructors / Proctors